 A short drive takes you across to the outer, Tasman Sea, side of the spit.

 Due to the dry weather soft sand meant, even with chunky tyres and 4WD, we had to disembark and walk while the empty buses sprinted over to avoid bogging.
 A tour several days before had not made it.

 Once on firm sand it was back onboard.

-Fossil Point, so named for the fossilised shells and creatures it contains, is actually the base of the outer curve of Farewell Spit.
+Fossil Point, so named for the fossilised shells and creatures it contains, is the base of the outer curve of Farewell Spit.

 A good place to talk about the processes that built the spit and some of the marine history

 Pino arrived in Golden Bay over a decade ago as a tourist and stayed.
 Her enthusiasm, passion for, and knowledge of her adopted home was impressive.
 She's also a DJ, Pino NZ Music, and plays festivals and venues around NZ.
 I saw this comment after the trip and could only agree:

 Because of the unusually settled weather (both wind & seas) we saw young, like these Oyster Catchers, who are often left sheltering in the dunes.